CyrusEmber/Unreal-Project/Doc/source/BuildSystem/Build.rst

 * For world buildable actor.
 Single-Time Initialization: If the asset is always required immediately upon actor creation, there’s no need for the complexity of soft pointers.

 * ``BuildableDef`` soft object ptr not loading.
 Fixed

+* Create a buildable manager component for the player controller.

 .. _state-figure: